 International Money Transfer

-Trustly's APIs offer a secure and efficient way to process online payments.
-This guide will walk you through the process of integrating Trustly's APIs into your platform while meeting requirements for Money Transfer applications who support International transfers.
+Trustly APIs offer a secure and efficient way to process online payments.
+Use the information provided here to learn how to integrate Trustly APIs into your Money Transfer applications that support international transfers.

-If your application is configured for International Money Transfer attempting to provide the data listed in this guide in the relevant functions and objects is required.
-Failing to include these data over prolonged periods may result in disruption of service.
+If your application is configured for international money transfers, you must provide the data listed here in the relevant functions and objects.
+Failing to include this data can result in a disruption of service.

 Prerequisites